citp/privacy-policy-historical/r/rv/rvs/rvshare.com.md

   1. Contact us at [support@rvshare.com](mailto:support@rvshare.com);
   2. Follow the instructions included in each communication or newsletter;
-  3. Mail the request to us at 405 Rothrock Suite 104, Akron OH 44333
+  3. Mail the request to RVshare at 543 N Cleveland Massillon Rd Akron, OH 44333